thecode-chic/responsive-html-css-navigation-menu/README.md

 # responsive-html-css-navigation-menu
-responsive html and css navigation menu
+this is a simple responsive html and css navigation menu with vanilla javascript